HealthResearchAuthority/rsp-iras-qa/README.md

 **To run tag specific tests:** `npx bddgen --tags "@authSetup or <@yourTestTag>" && npx playwright test`

-*NOTE:* the `@authSetup` tag must always be called in this situation, to authorise test users before other test tags are run
+*NOTE:* the `@authSetup` tag must always be called in this situation, to authorise test users before other tests are run

 For example the screenhot below shows 2 feature files containing 3 test scenarios
 - The `AuthSetup.feature` contains the Feature tag `@authSetup` meaning every scenario it contains inherits it.